hyang373/CS215/README.md

 ## Lab 1

 The purpose of this lab assignment is :
- - to get familiar with Microsoft Visual Studio IDE.
+ - to get familiar with Microsoft Visual Studio IDE
- - to compile and run your first C++ program.
+ - to compile and run your first C++ program
- - Follow Coding Style Guide criteria when writing code.
+ - follow Coding Style Guide criteria when writing code
- - Implement simple input and output code.
+ - implement simple input and output code
- - Test behavior of the code.
+ - test behavior of the code

- - to get familiar with assignment submission through Canvas.
+ Problem:

 ## Lab 2

+The purpose of this lab assignment is :
+ - to get familiar with Microsoft Visual Studio IDE
+ - to practice using input/output
+ - to practice using variables, constants, fundamental data types and basic operations.

+Problem:
+Write a program that directs a cashier how to give change.
+The program has two inputs: the amount due and the amount received from the customer (expressed in dollars).
+Display the dollars, dimes, nickels, and pennies that the customer should receive in return.

 ## Lab 3
 ## Lab 4
 ## Lab 5